MichelMuszynski/PbD-maturity-data/README.md

-# Privacy-by-design maturity data
+# Privacy-by-design maturity technical report

-Datasets describing collection and processing of privacy-by-design factors including: collected privacy-by-design factors from two multivocal literature reviews conducted in the summer of 2022, as well as the dataset of factors used in the creation of a privacy-by-design maturity model.
+This repository contains datasets describing the collection and processing of privacy-by-design practices including: collected privacy-by-design practices from two multivocal literature reviews conducted in the summer of 2022, as well as the dataset of practices used in the creation of a privacy-by-design maturity model.

 The assessment tool can be found here: [github.com/MichelMuszynski/PbD-Maturity-Tool](https://github.com/MichelMuszynski/PbD-Maturity-Tool)\
 For more information visit: [privacymaturity.org](http://www.privacymaturity.org)